-Pacific Union senior sales agent Tom Zannelli of San Francisco indicates that a listing on the National Register is a particular, upscale amenity that attracts a specific group of homebuyers.
-Others may fall into this possibility during a house hunt.
-Tom and Lynn Wood, architects and principals of Timeline Architecture, consciously chose to live in their neighborhood of redeveloped military housing at Fort Ethan Allen in Essex, VT.
+Thom and Lynn Wood, architects and principals of Time Line Architecture, consciously chose to live in their neighborhood of redeveloped military housing at Fort Ethan Allen in Essex, VT.
 Both the surroundings and the house encouraged residential re-use, while the space offered uncommon design, craftsmanship, and materials.
 “It was a chance to be part of something larger and unique,” said Lynn.

-National Register inclusion is an acknowledgment of a property’s importance to its community, state, or the nation.
+National Register inclusion is an acknowledgment of a property’s importance to its community, state, or nation.
 Some homebuyers may be anxious about this designation from the National Park Service, fearing infringement of their property rights.
-These concerns are unfounded, as long as the work receives no federal money, and requires no federal license or permit.
-Owners are under no obligation to restore their property, or to open their doors to the public.
+But largely, these concerns are unfounded, as long as the work receives no federal money and requires no federal license or permit.
+Owners are under no obligation to restore their property or to open their doors to the public.